pieaerts/pieaerts/_masterclasses/because-people-matter--the-masterclass--march-20-2021.md

 If you cancel and the masterclass can be filled anyway after your cancellation, we will refund you the full amount you have paid.
 If you cancel and the masterclass does not fill, then you will be refunded according to the following schedule:

-* Cancellation before August 20, 2021: 100% refund
+* Cancellation before January 1, 2022: 100% refund
-* Cancellation before September 1, 2021: 50% refund
+* Cancellation before January 10, 2022: 50% refund
-* Cancellation after September 10, 2021: no refund
+* Cancellation after January 21, 2022: no refund

-Come join me on September 25, 2021 talking travel, life, photography and many other things\!
+Come join me on February 5, 2022 talking travel, life, photography and many other things\!

 ### The photographer